 - Pain à l’Ancienne Baguettes - another hand made loaf that didn't require slashing.

-- Pain Francais - my first attempt at a Julia Child baguette.
+- Pain Francais - my first (and worst) attempt at a Julia Child baguette.
 Pffft.

 Classic French Bread